naffis/capstone-grs/README.md

 ## How to run

-Capstone GRS is built on Jekyll and hosted on GitHub pages.
-The site content can be built locally and deployed to GitHub pages manually or you can use TravisCI to build the content and push to GitHub pages.
+Capstone GRS is built using Jekyll and hosted on GitHub pages.
+We're using several custom plugins that can be run on GitHub pages so you'll need to either build the content locally and then manually publish the _site content or automate the process using Travis CI.

 To run the site locally:

-    bundle exec jekyll serve --trace
+    bundle exec jekyll serve

+To build locally or to use Travis CI you'll have to modify your repository in the following way.
+From your project directory run the following:

+    git init
+    git remote add origin git@github.com:userName/repositoryName.git
+    jekyll build
+    git checkout master
+    git add -A
+    git commit -m "base source"
+    git push origin master
+    cd _site
+    touch .nojekyll
+    git init
+    git remote add origin git@github.com:userName/repositoryName.git
+    git checkout -b gh-pages
+		git add -A
+		git commit -m "first build"
+		git push origin gh-pages

+Note this process is for hosting on a project page.
+The process for hosting on a user or organization page is slightly different.

-To build locally and push to GitHub pages:
+Once you complete the steps above you can build locally and push to GitHub pages by running the following command:

     rake publish

-To have TravisCI automatically publish your content to GitHub pages you'll need to do the following:
+To have Travis CI automatically publish your content to GitHub pages you'll need to complete the steps above and then modify your .travis.yml and Rakefile accordingly.
+Once you've done that you can simply commit your changes and Travis CI will build and publish the content for you.

-    do something

 ## How you can help

 We welcome contributions.
-If you would like to contribute to the project you can do so by forking the repository and submitting your changes through a pull request..
-You can submit issues and requests through the [GitHub Issues](https://github.com/naffis/capstone-grs/issues).
+If you would like to contribute to the project you can do so by forking the repository and submitting your changes in a pull request.
+You can submit issues using [GitHub Issues](https://github.com/naffis/capstone-grs/issues).

 ## License